aceedetective/aceedetective/README.md

   - i kinda swear too !! so pls pls let me know if you want me to stop swearing, i usually do that when i'm like super excited ^^;

-  - i rly rly REALLY love to talk about my interest !! (death note, persona 5, criminology, anthropology, etc) so if you talk about them i will probably nonstop yap about the subject T.T
+  - i rly rly REALLY love to talk about my interest !! (death note, black metal, criminology, attack on titan, etc) so if you talk about them i will probably nonstop yap about the subject T.T
 </p>

-if you're wondering what to refer me with, visit my [pronouns page](https://en.pronouns.page/@aceedetective) !!
+if you're wondering what to refer me with, visit my [pronouns page](https://en.pronouns.page/@morbidpuppy) !!

-also pls leave a comment in my [guestbook](https://strwberri.123guestbook.com/) !!
+also pls visit my [strawpage](https://m0rbidpuppy.straw.page) !!

-my discord is <ins>sargesxyc</ins> !! but lmk if u sent a friend req bc i wont accept randos .. ^_^;
+my discord is <ins>hoboerenlicker</ins> !! but lmk if u sent a friend req bc i wont accept randos .. ^_^;

 ty for stopping by !!<3<3 have a nice day!! ^__^